 Runners may collect their dossards from 16:30 at the ISL table inside the Maison Pulliérane (the building with the red, striped shutters in Pully centre, next to the church).
 The ISL table is in the big hall, next to the stage.
 Belongings and valuables may be left there, with Mrs Ivett.

 Please note this is a crowded, public event.
-Teachers and parents will be running with the students, however, the students are under the full responsibility of their parents during the event.
+Teachers, staff, and parents will be running with the students, however, the students are under the full responsibility of their parents during the event.

 4,3 km runners

 - 18:30 at the latest: runners should report to the ISL table to pick up their dossard

 - 19:20: the run starts

 - 19.30 at the latest: runners should report to the ISL table to pick up their dossard

 - 20:10: the run starts

 Runners should arrive 30 minutes before the start time of the run and report to the ISL table to pick up their dossard.

 - 2013 and younger U6 girls – 0,6 km – 17:00 start